thomyphan/rl4mapf/README.md

 Are generated for each training run in `run_training.py` using `cactus.env.env_generator`.

 ### Test maps
 Go to the Google Drive referenced by the PRIMAL Github repository.
-Download the archive with all PRIMAL test maps and unpack it in `instances\primal_test_envs`
+Download the archive with all PRIMAL test maps [2] and unpack it in `instances/primal_test_envs`

 ## Running the Code